 The rate you pay depends on what price threshold your property falls into and where the property is located.

 As a buyer, you don’t pay stamp duty if you are purchasing a property worth less than £125,000.
 If you are buying a second home, then stamp duty – plus the additional stamp duty rate of 3% – is levied on properties worth over £40,000.

 For first-time buyers, however, there is no stamp duty required on the first £300,000 for properties priced up to £500,000.

 When and how do you pay stamp duty?

 The stamp duty return should be submitted and paid within 30 days of completing the purchase of your property.

 While you can pay this yourself, it’s typically your solicitor who will deal with tax return and any payment due for you.
 Either way, you will need to ensure that it is submitted on time, as failure to do so could land you with a penalty charge.

-If the price of your new home is under £125,000, you must still submit a return (unless exempt) even though you won’t need to pay any stamp duty.
+From the 1st October 2021, if the price of your new home is under £125,000, you must still submit a return (unless exempt) even though you won’t need to pay any stamp duty.

 Stamp duty for home movers and landlords